 - 2 tablespoons soy sauce

-- 4 tablespoons cooking liquid, strained through a strainer.
+- 4 tablespoons liquid from cooking the pork belly, strained through a strainer.

 - 1 tablespoon sugar

 - Pachae 파채, (thinly sliced scallions) - 3 to 4 scallions

 - A handful of radish sprouts

 - Cut the onion in half, and roughly slice each half, and place the slices at the bottom of the slow cooker in a single layer.
 Add 1/2 cup of water (or brewed coffee) to the slow cooker.
 Rub each pork belly with the seasoning mix.
 Place them on top of the onion.Cook on high for 3 to 4 hours (5 to 6 hours on low) until the pork reaches the desired tenderness.

 - Combine all the sauce ingredients in a small bowl.
 Pour the sauce to a large pan, and bring to a boil over medium heat.
 Using a pair of kitchen tongs, add the meat and sear until all sides are nicely glazed with the sauce and the meat is slightly caramelized, a minute or two on each side.
 Do not burn the sauce.

 - If doubling the sauce, use the same pan, after removing the meat, to boil the sauce over medium heat until slightly thickened.
 Adjust the salt level by adding a little bit of water if needed.